cowboyd/nano/README.md

 continuations.
 For example, even `halt()` just invokes a continuation of a computation.

+`reset()` is used to define the boundaries of a continuation, and `shift()` is used to capture references to, and drive that continuation.
+Thus, every operation is decomposed into a stream of `Reset` and `Shift` values ended by a return value.

 Operations are able to access and compose task state using a continuation based implementation of the [state monad pattern][].
 It looks almost exactly like current Effection except that it uses `yield*` to evaluate operations instead of